|WA8LMF Home Page | WA8LMF Resume | Main Ham Radio Page | Main APRS Page | HF APRS Operation | Updated 11 July 2015|

 in the waterfall display, while WA8LMF-60 is getting ready to send a message to

 Enter your callsign, including the desired SSID into the "My call" field.
 The convention is to use an SSID of -63 to make PSK63 stations immediately identifiable on the APRS Internet system, and on any maps displaying a mix of PSK and conventional packet APRS stations.
-(It is impossible for a conventional AX.25 packet station to have an SSID above -15.)
+(It is impossible for a conventional AX.25 packet station, HF or VHF, to have an SSID above -15.)